nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/objectmetadata.md

 ## Developer Usage

 Currently, administrators may manage `MetadataType` definitions in the UI, however all `ObjectMetadata` records are managed programmatically, specifically targeting data integrations, like SSoT jobs.
 Developers of such integrations will be responsible for managing the metadata for the Nautobot data that their integration touches.
-Depending on the use case, the integration should either rely on administrator defined `MetadataType` (and `MetadataChoice` records), or programmatically create them, before `ObjectMetadata`.
+Depending on the use case, the integration should either rely on administrator defined `MetadataType` (and `MetadataChoice`) records, or programmatically create them, before `ObjectMetadata`.
 This is a simple example, showing how a Text field and Contact can be linked to a device record.

 ```python
 from django.contrib.contenttypes.models import ContentType